DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 The estimated incidence of trichothiodystrophy is one per million live births.
-Males and females are affected equally.
+Both sexes are affected equally.
 Trichothiodystrophy has been described in various ethnic groups worldwide, although it occurs more commonly amongst populations where consanguinity is frequent [1,3].

-Trichothiodystrophy is caused by defective DNA repair and transcription and is inherited in an autosomal recessive pattern, meaning both parents must have the mutated gene that causes trichothiodystrophy for the child to inherit it.
+Trichothiodystrophy is caused by defective DNA repair and transcription and is inherited in an autosomal recessive pattern, meaning both parents must carry a copy of the mutated gene that causes trichothiodystrophy for a child to inherit the condition.

 Trichothiodystrophy is characterised by sulphur-deficient, short, brittle hair, which is sparse and easily broken.
 Other clinical features are highly variable in expression.
-Approximately 50% of patients have associated photosensitivity, although this does not confer an increased risk of future skin cancer (unlike patients with xeroderma pigmentosa).
+Approximately 50% of patients have associated photosensitivity, although this does not confer an increased risk of future skin cancer (unlike that seen in patients with xeroderma pigmentosa).

 Other non-dermatological-associated abnormalities may include:

-The clinical phenotype of trichothiodystrophy varies from mild disease with hair abnormalities to severe disease with recurrent infections and severe developmental defects.
-A number of acronyms have been created to describe the different clinical phenotypes seen.
+The clinical phenotype of trichothiodystrophy varies from mild disease with only hair abnormalities to severe disease with recurrent infections and severe developmental defects.
+A number of acronyms have been created to describe some of the different clinical phenotypes seen :

 Complications of trichothiodystrophy are mostly related to the high risk of acquiring severe and potentially life-threatening infections .

-Xeroderma pigmentosum is a rare autosomal recessive condition of DNA repair, typified by the early development of pigmentary changes, an increased risk of ultraviolet radiation-induced skin and mucous membrane cancer, severe photosensitivity (50%), and in some individuals, progressive neurodegeneration (30%).
+Xeroderma pigmentosum is a rare autosomal-recessive condition of DNA repair, typified by the early development of pigmentary changes, an increased risk of ultraviolet radiation-induced skin and mucous membrane cancer, severe photosensitivity (50%), and in some individuals, progressive neurodegeneration (the atrophy and loss of functions of neurons) (30%).

-Netherton syndrome is a rare autosomal recessive condition of cornification characterised by a triad of inflammatory and scaly skin lesions, a characteristic hair-shaft abnormality labelled trichorrhexis invaginata (‘bamboo hair’) and an increased incidence of allergic diseases such as food allergy, urticaria, and atopic dermatitis [2,3].
+Netherton syndrome is a rare autosomal-recessive condition of cornification (squamous epithelial cells hardening into hair and nails) characterised by a triad of inflammatory and scaly skin lesions, the characteristic hair-shaft abnormality trichorrhexis invaginata (‘bamboo hair’), and an increased incidence of allergic diseases such as food allergy, urticaria, and atopic dermatitis [2,3].

 Patients with trichothiodystrophy typically have complex health care needs and benefit from a multidisciplinary approach, with input from paediatrics, genetics, ophthalmology, neurology, obstetrics, orthopaedics, infectious diseases, dermatology, and radiology.
 Appropriate genetic counselling should be offered to affected patients and their families.

-Given there is no cure for trichothiodystrophy, treatment is largely based on managing clinical manifestations, symptoms, and complications.
+Given there is no cure for trichothiodystrophy, treatment is based around managing clinical manifestations, symptoms, and complications.
 Patients who are photosensitive should be provided with sun protection advice.
 Infections should be treated early and aggressively .

 © 2020 DermNet New Zealand Trust.